RhysCAllen/MAG-pipeline-public/lab-report-summary.md

 ###### MODULE 9: Refinement, Visualization, and Analysis of MAG bins using anvi'o

+I was able to import into anvi'o the four bins I curated from DAS Tool.
+Manual curation of bins can help fix contamination issues, but not assembly issues.

+I was able to slightly improve the contamination of 3 of the 4 bins with manual curation.

 <img src="https://github.com/user-attachments/assets/7f96d69d-be4e-4a1a-a28f-4b867a9e6b08" width=800 align=center title="My anvio summary of peat co-assembly bins">